Inflow Team | February 25, 2021

 ADHD is typically expressed differently in girls and women

 On average, girls and women tend to show less “obvious” ADHD symptoms.
 In boys and men, ADHD is often externalized, meaning it is exhibited through behaviors like hyperactivity, impulsivity and aggression towards others.
 ADHD in women, on the other hand, is often internalized, and can reveal itself through inattentiveness, daydreaming or withdrawing socially.
+Inattentive types more broadly — in both boys and girls — are less likely to be diagnosed.
 But why does ADHD often reveal itself in these different ways?

 Different expectations for boys and girls